Asabeneh/30-Days-Of-JavaScript/20_Day_Writing_clean_codes/20_day_writing_clean_codes.md

 #### Classes

-We declare class with CamelCase which starts with capital letter.
+We declare class with PascalCase which every word starts with a capital letter.

 ```js
 // syntax